maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 #### Libraries
 * Joda-Time 2.0
 * Hibernate Validator 4.3
-* Hibernate ORM 3.6.6
+* Hibernate ORM 3.6.6 (note: to be deprecated as of Spring Framework 4.1, with Hibernate 4.2/4.3 recommended)
 * EhCache 2.3.2 (note: 2.5 as of Spring Framework 4.1)
 * Quartz 1.8.5 (note: 2.1 as of Spring Framework 4.1)
 * Jackson 1.8 (note: 2.0 as of Spring Framework 4.1)
 * Groovy 1.8
 * Hessian 4.0.7
 * XStream 1.4
+* Apache Velocity 1.7
+* Apache Tiles 2.2.2 (note: to be deprecated as of Spring Framework 4.1, with Tiles 3.0.3 recommended)
 * Apache POI 3.7
-* Apache Velocity 1.7
-* Apache Tiles 2.2.2
 * Apache Derby 10.8

 ### Deprecated code
-The following classes and methods have been deprecated in Spring Framework 4.0.
-These will be removed at a future date, so please check the javadoc and migrate to the suggested alternatives:
+The following classes and methods have been deprecated in Spring Framework 4.0 or will be deprecated as of Spring Framework 4.1.
+They will be removed at a future date, so please check the javadoc and migrate to the suggested alternatives...

+#### Hibernate 3.6 support
+The `org.springframework.orm.hibernate3` package will be deprecated as of Spring Framework 4.1.
+We keep supporting it for the time being, in particular against Spring Framework 4.0.
+However, we recommend a timely upgrade to Hibernate 4.2/4.3: As of Spring Framework 4.0.1, we provide a HibernateTemplate variant in `org.springframework.orm.hibernate4` to ease migration for common Hibernate 3.x data access code, in particular if your motivation for an upgrade is the lack of bug fixes in the Hibernate 3.x line.
+Note that newly written code is recommended to use Hibernate's native `SessionFactory.getCurrentSession()` style.

+#### Tiles 2.2.2
+While Spring Framework 4.0 still fully supports Tiles 2.2.2, the corresponding `org.springframework.web.servlet.view.tiles2` package will be deprecated as of Spring Framework 4.1.
+We recommend a timely upgrade to Tiles 3.0.3, supported in `org.springframework.web.servlet.view.tiles3`.

 #### Quartz 1.x
 Quartz 1.x support in the `org.springframework.scheduling.support` package is deprecated and will be removed in Spring Framework 4.1, with that package only working with Quartz 2.1+ from then onwards.